 To get a payment under the Settlement, you must mail in a Claim Form or submit a Claim Form electronically through the 'Submit Claim' section of this website.
-A downloadable, printable Claim Form and directions are available in the 'Documents' section of this website.

 Please read the instructions carefully and fill out the form completely and accurately.

 Claim Forms can be submitted two ways: electronically or by mail.
 Your Claim Form must be submitted electronically no later than August 18, 2020 or by mail postmarked no later than August 18, 2020 and mailed to: Moore v.
 Kimberly-Clark Worldwide Inc., Kotex Settlement Administrator, P.O.
 Box 8612, Philadelphia, PA 19101-8612.

 The Settlement Administrator will review each Claim Form.

 Claim Forms that do not meet the terms and conditions of the Agreement shall be rejected by the Settlement Administrator.
 The Settlement Administrator shall have forty-five (45) days from the date the Settlement is final (if there have been no appeals, or if any appeals have been withdrawn or rejected) to exercise the right of rejection.
 The Settlement Administrator shall notify the Class Member using the contact information provided in the Claim Form of the rejection, including via electronic mail.

 If you are a Class Member and you do nothing, you will not get any benefits from the Settlement and you will be bound by the Court’s decisions and the Settlement’s release.
 (See FAQ 11.)

 To receive a benefit, you must submit a Claim Form on or before August 18, 2020.
 (See FAQ 13.)